Leonidkourtch/ml-project-leo_1/README.md

 poetry run black src tests noxfile.py
 ```

-The intermediate results of the model training are as follows:
+The intermediate results of the model training of Leonid Kurch are as follows:

 https://www.kaggle.com/competitions/forest-cover-type-prediction/submissions